ietf-teep/architecture/draft-ietf-teep-architecture.md

 an SGX enclave when the Untrusted Application needs the TA.
 This organization makes it easy to maintain compatibility between the Untrusted Application and the TA, since they are updated together.
-It is entirely possible to create an Untrusted Application that loads an external TA into an SGX enclave, and use that TA (Case 3).
+It is entirely possible to create an Untrusted Application that loads an external TA into an SGX enclave, and use that TA (Cases 3-5).
 In this case, the Untrusted Application would require a reference to an external file or download such a file dynamically, place the contents of the file into memory, and load that as a TA.
 Obviously, such file or downloaded content must be properly formatted and signed for it to be accepted by the SGX TEE.

+In SGX, any
-In SGX, for Case 2 and Case 3, the Personalization Data is normally loaded into the SGX enclave (the TA) after the TA has started.
-Although Case 1 is possible with SGX, there are no instances of this known to be in use at this time, since such a construction would require a special installation program and SGX TA to receive the encrypted binary, decrypt it, separate it into the three different elements, and then install all three.
-This installation is complex because the Untrusted Application decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Untrusted Application; this assumes that the Untrusted Application package includes the TA code also, since otherwise there is a significant problem in getting the SGX enclave code (the TA) from the TEE, through the installer, and into the Untrusted Application in a trusted fashion.
+Personalization Data is normally loaded into the SGX enclave (the TA) after the TA has started.
+Although it is possible with SGX to include the Untrusted Application in an encrypted package along with Personalization Data (Cases 1 and 5), there are no instances of this known to be in use at this time, since such a construction would require a special installation program and SGX TA (which might or might not be the TEEP Agent itself based on the implementation) to receive the encrypted package, decrypt it, separate it into the different elements, and then install each one.
+This installation is complex because the Untrusted Application decrypted inside the TEE must be passed out of the TEE to an installer in the REE which would install the Untrusted Application.
 Finally, the Personalization Data would need to be sent out of the TEE (encrypted in an SGX enclave-to-enclave manner) to the REE's installation app, which would pass this data to the installed Untrusted Application, which would in turn send this data to the SGX enclave (TA).
 This complexity is due to the fact that each SGX enclave is separate